sketchc89/Simulated-Driving/writeup_template.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Centered][center_1]

+![Centered][center_2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back to the center of the lane if it diverged from the center.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the right side on the outside and inside of a turn:

-![alt text][image3]{width=250px; display=block;}

-![alt text][image4]{width=250px; display=block;}

-![alt text][image5]{width=250px; display=block;}
+![Outside turn][recover_1]

+![Inside turn][recover_2]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process on track one in the opposite direction (clockwise vs counter-clockwise) in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would prevent the car from being biased towards turning in one direction.
-For example, here is an image that has then been flipped:
+To augment the data set, I also flipped images and angles thinking that this would prevent the car from being biased towards turning in one direction and because I have a bias towards driving on the right side of the road.

 After the collection process, I had about 10k data points.
-After subsampling, I had about 3k data points.
+After subsampling described above, I had about 3k data points.
 That was doubled to 6k by flipping the images.
 It isn't exact since I probabilistically sub-sampled overrepresented angles.
 I then preprocessed the data by cropping the top and bottom off the image which were assumed to be unimportant to following the lines.
+The following set of images is an example of one time snapshot in time from the left, center, and right sides.

 ![Augmented data][preprocess]